confluentinc/examples/multiregion/docs/multiregion.rst

    .. code:: bash

       ./scripts/start.sh

    The automated demo takes several minutes to run to completion and return your prompt.
 You can follow the progress by comparing the output with the workflow and code examples in the manual steps.
 Use Ctl-C if you want to stop the demo early.

-   Be sure to clean up the Docker environment after running this script, as described in :ref:`multiregion-demo-teardown`.
+   Be sure to stop all services and clean up the Docker environment after running this script, as described in :ref:`multiregion-demo-teardown`.

 Startup
 -------